MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 :::image type="content" source="media/performance-diagnostics/insights-list-enabled-grouping-insight.png" alt-text="Screenshot of the Insights tab on the Performance Diagnostics screen with results grouped by insight." lightbox="media/performance-diagnostics/insights-list-enabled-grouping-insight.png":::

-For insights found by on-demand diagnostics, you can view or download the corresponding Performance Diagnostics report for an insight in the list by selecting **View** or **Download**, respectively.
+View or download the Performance Diagnostics report for an on-demand insight in the list by selecting **View** or **Download**, respectively.
 For more information, see [Download and review the full Performance Diagnostics report](#download-and-review-the-full-performance-diagnostics-report).

-### Select a Performance Diagnostics report
+### View Performance Diagnostics reports

-You can use the **Reports** list to find all the on-demand diagnostics reports that were run.
-The list includes details about the analysis that was used, insights that were found, and their impact levels.
+The **Performance Diagnostics reports** tab list all of the on-demand diagnostics reports that were run.
+The list indicates the type of analysis that was run, insights that were found, and their impact levels.

+:::image type="content" source="media/performance-diagnostics/select-report.png" alt-text="Screenshot of selecting a diagnostics report from Performance Diagnostics screen." lightbox="media/performance-diagnostics/select-report.png":::

 Select a row to view more details.

-:::image type="content" source="media/performance-diagnostics/select-report.png" alt-text="Screenshot of selecting a diagnostics report from Performance Diagnostics screen." lightbox="media/performance-diagnostics/select-report.png":::
+:::image type="content" source="media/performance-diagnostics/performance-diagnostics-report-overview.png" alt-text="Screenshot of Performance Diagnostics report overview screen." lightbox="media/performance-diagnostics/performance-diagnostics-report-overview.png":::

-### Review a Performance Diagnostics report

-Each Performance Diagnostics report may contain several insights and indicate an impact level of High, Medium, or Low.
-Each insight also contains recommendations to help lessen the concern.
+Each Performance Diagnostics report might contain several insights and indicate an impact level of High, Medium, or Low.
+Each insight also contains recommendations.
 Insights are grouped for easy filtering.

 Impact levels represent the potential for performance issues, based on factors such as misconfiguration, known problems, or issues that are reported by other users.
 You might not yet be experiencing one or more of the listed issues.
 For example, you might have SQL log files and database files on the same data disk.
 This condition has a high potential for bottlenecks and other performance issues if the database usage is high, whereas you might not notice an issue if the usage is low.

-:::image type="content" source="media/performance-diagnostics/performance-diagnostics-report-overview.png" alt-text="Screenshot of Performance Diagnostics report overview screen." lightbox="media/performance-diagnostics/performance-diagnostics-report-overview.png":::

 ### Download and review the full Performance Diagnostics report